 Step 6: Light to Moderate Exercise

 I don’t advocate heavy or intense exercise when you’re trying to heal with Hashimoto’s.
 But I do recommend light activity.
 Brisk walks and a little weight training can work wonders.
-I waited four months before I hit the gym on my healing journey.
+I waited a couple of months before I hit the gym on my healing journey.
 First I started with diet, stress management, high quality supplementation and lots of sleep.
 Then I moved to a heavier physical routine.
 But don’t overdue it.
-Long running stints and high impact aerobics can cause inflammation in our bodies.
+Long running stints and high impact aerobics can cause inflammation in our bodies by spiking cortisol and adrenaline.

 Step 7: Avoid endocrine disruptors